RigsOfRods/docs.rigsofrods.org/gameplay/installing-content.md

 Once the mod is downloaded, simply place the `*.zip` file into `Documents\Rigs of Rods 0.4\packs` or `~/.rigsofrods/packs` on Linux:

+**Note:** As of 0.4.8 RC4, the default content folder is now called `mods`.
+Place the zip in that folder if you don't have the `packs` folder.

 ![repository-install](/images/repository-installing-mod.png)

 **NEVER extract the zip file unless specifically mentioned in the file description!
 I cannot stress this enough.**